webosose/website/content/en/docs/tools/sdk/cli/cli-user-guide.md

 ### ares-launch

-This command runs or terminates the application installed on the target device.
+This command launches or terminates the application installed on the target device.
 This command can also display the list of applications running on the target device.

 #### Usages